-“They wanted me to.
-Brett slept with Trent.
+“They asked me to.
+Bent slept with Trend.
 Wanna ditch ‘em?”

-We just walk out the front of the Dakota, leaving a message with the doorman that we don’t know when we’ll be back.
+We just walk out the front of the Dakota, leaving a message with the doorman that we do not know when we will be back.

 Instead of going to Union Square, we walk across Central Park.
-It’s warm for mid-winter, no snow with birds already out scrounging for seeds.
-I want to check on the Jace’s Place at St Patrick’s.
+It’s warm for mid-winter, no snow and birds already out scrounging for seeds.
+I need to check on the Jace’s Place at St Patrick’s.
 I ask for Father Frank at the office.
 He’s not there.
 We are sent to Cardinal Cooke’s assistant.
 With only assistants dealing with us, we seem to have outlived our celebrity.
-I take Aaron’s hand-written note from my wallet and call him.
-He’s excited to show us the Jace’s Place at his temple.
+I take Aaron’s handwritten note from my wallet and call him.
+He is excited to show us the Jace’s Place at his temple.
 He and Paul will meet us there immediately.
 Kids never forget.

-Temple Emanu-el turned over an apartment building they own for homeless housing near the 65th & Park synagogue.
-It’s just blocks from St Patrick’s.
+Temple Emanu-el turned over an apartment building for homeless housing near the 65th & Park synagogue, just blocks from St Patrick’s.
 The boys are outside, holding hands.
 It makes me feel at home.
-They’re so proud together.
-It is explained that we’re Jace’s band mates, which brings a crowd of kids to the reception hall.
+They are so proud together.
+We explain to staff that we’re Jace’s band mates, which brings a crowd of kids to the reception hall.
 Guitars appear.
 Jack and I strum Pink Floyd chords, while I relate the Jace story.
 They ask us to play ‘Dark Side of the Moon’

 and ‘Crazy Diamond’.